-Unfortunately, there is a higher risk of serious injury when using the roads as motorcyclist.
-This is because you are more vulnerable to other road users, road conditions and the weather.
+Unfortunately, it’s a simple fact that there is a higher risk of serious injury when using the roads as motorcyclist.
+This is because motorcyclists are more vulnerable to other road users, road conditions and the weather.

-However, often many of the accidents suffered by motorcyclists and their passengers are avoidable, for example, if roads are properly maintained and lorry and car drivers are more cautious and considered.
+However, often many of the accidents suffered by motorcyclists and their passengers are avoidable – for example, if roads were properly maintained or lorry and car drivers were more cautious and considered with their driving.

 Of course, there are some accidents where the driver of the motorcycle is at fault, but quite often, even in cases where there is not directly another person or party present, there may be a compensation claim.

-While we assess potential claims on a case-by-case basis, below there is some more information about making a compensation claim following a motorcycle accident.
-Or, if you’re ready to speak to us, please contact us on 0800 234 6438 for free, impartial advice about your experience.
+While most expert solicitors assess potential claims on a case-by-case basis, below there is some more information about making a compensation claim following a motorcycle accident.
+Or, if you’re ready to speak to someone, please contact a trained legal adviser on 0800 234 6438 for free, impartial advice about your experience.

-The simple answer is, we can’t tell you for sure until we’ve spoken to you.
+The simple answer is, we can’t tell you for sure until you’ve spoken to a legal adviser.
 However, if you meet the below criteria there is a strong chance you might be able to make a claim:

-If you answered yes to these questions, we recommend calling us for free help on 0800 234 6438.
+If you answered yes to these questions, we recommend calling an adviser for free help on 0800 234 6438.

 Unfortunately, when it comes to pointing the finger and determining fault, there is a great deal of bias toward the motorcyclist.
 This is due to generalisations that motorcyclists drive too fast and too dangerously.
 However, all that matters in a personal injury claim is that there is evidence of wrongdoing by another road user which caused the accident.

 Some cases will be clear cut (such as a vehicle pulling across the road infront of you), but others may be disputed.
-However, our specialist motorbike accident solicitors have been through all this before.
+However, a specialist motorbike accident solicitor will have been through all this before.
 They will be experienced in these types of cases and will know what it takes to get the compensation you deserve.

 The more evidence you present to your injury lawyer, the stronger the case they will be able to build, and examples of this include: